Why is this medication prescribed?

 How should this medicine be used?

-Clotrimazole comes as a cream, lotion, powder, and solution to apply to the skin; lozenges (called troches) to dissolve in the mouth; and vaginal tablets and vaginal cream to be inserted into the vagina.
-Clotrimazole is usually used five times a day for 14 days for oral thrush, twice a day (in the morning and evening) for 2 to 8 weeks for skin infections, and once a day at bedtime for 3 or 7 days for vaginal infections.
+Vaginal clotrimazole comes as a cream to be inserted into the vagina.
+It also may be applied to the skin around the outside of the vagina.
+The cream is inserted into the vagina once a day at bedtime for 3 or 7 days in a row, depending on the product instructions.
+The cream is used twice a day for up to 7 days around the outside of the vagina.
 Follow the directions on the package or your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use clotrimazole exactly as directed.
-Do not use more or less of it or use it more often than prescribed by your doctor.
+Do not use more or less of it or use it more often than directed on the package or prescribed by your doctor.

-To use clotrimazole vaginal cream or vaginal tablets, read the instructions provided with the medication and follow these steps:
+To insert the clotrimazole cream vaginally, read the instructions provided with the medication and follow these steps:

 - Withdraw the applicator.